axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

  </tr>
  <tr>
   <th><p>Historical<br>Roots</p></th>
   <td><p>History is made little by little and that&rsquo;s how&rsquo;ve ended up in the mess we are in, burnig our own life boat, little by little.
 According to David Graeber, author of <em>Debt: the First 5,000 Years</em>,<a id="bm10" href="#en10"><sup>10</sup></a> the fuel for this has been debt.
-Debt that has been quantified and gave birth to anonymous, fungible money, which it turn made it possible to extract wealth from other people&rsquo;s efforts.</p></td>
+Qantified debt gave birth to anonymous, fungible money.
+Money, in turn, made it possible to extract wealth from other people&rsquo;s efforts.</p></td>
  </tr>
  <tr>
   <th><p>Ideology as<br>Securalized<br>Religion</p></th>